-- Once on the beach, please put on your mask and take your craft back to the staging area as quickly as possible to keep the beach clear.
+- Once on the beach, take your craft back to the staging area as quickly as possible to keep the beach clear.
 We will have volunteers available to help you.

 - You must check out with the safety volunteer at the gate as you exit the beach or you will be disqualified.

 When you have completed your race, please proceed to the front of the boathouse (water side) for your much deserved lunch.

 Cleanup and Loading